Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Tulsa Stats and Trends

-- Tulsa has three wins against the spread in seven games this year.
+- In Tulsa's seven games this year, it has three wins against the spread.

-- The Golden Hurricane have yet to cover the spread this season when favored by 11 points or more.
+- This season, the Golden Hurricane are winless ATS when entering a game as a favorite of 11 points or more.

-- Tulsa's games this year have gone over the point total in all six opportunities.

 - When Tulsa puts up more than 31.9 points, it is 1-2 against the spread and 3-0 overall.

-- In games that Tulsa totals over 355.6 yards, the team is 2-2 against the spread and 3-2 overall.
+- In games that Tulsa totals more than 355.6 yards, the team is 2-2 against the spread and 3-2 overall.

-- The Golden Hurricane have turned the ball over three more times (12 total) than the Midshipmen have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.